maarten-pennings/Lego-Mindstorms/README.md

 Download the [code](Progs/swing.rbt).

-### Create your own blocks
+### Create your own native blocks
-Never tried it, but it seems you can make your own block using [labview](ftp://ftp.ni.com/evaluation/mindstorms/NXT_Creating_MINDSTORMS_Blocks.pdf).
+Never tried it, but it seems you can make your own native block using [labview](ftp://ftp.ni.com/evaluation/mindstorms/NXT_Creating_MINDSTORMS_Blocks.pdf).